-When Disney’s Pocahantas opened in 1995, The New York Times Magazine published a parody titled “Mohandas,” which pretended to be a review of Disney’s animated version of the life of Gandhi.
-Pocahantas was typically bleached and sugary, so “Mohandas” pretended to review a similarly Disneyfied life of Gandhi, complete with treacly coming-of-age ballads (“The Man in the Diaper”), hyper-idealized historical characters (Disney’s Gandhi looked like Mr. Clean and was voiced by Michael Jackson), and fictional sidekicks (a sassy cow voiced by Whoopi Goldberg, and an animated spinning wheel voiced by Jackie Mason.)*
+When Disney’s Pocahantas opened in 1995, the New York Times Magazine published a parody titled “Mohandas.”
+Pocahantas was typical Disney fare, bleached and sugary, so “Mohandas” pretended to review a similarly Disneyfied animated life of Gandhi, complete with treacly coming-of-age ballads (“The Man in the Diaper”), hyper-idealized historical characters (Disney’s Gandhi looked like Mr. Clean and was voiced by Michael Jackson), and fictional sidekicks (a sassy cow voiced by Whoopi Goldberg, and an animated spinning wheel voiced by Jackie Mason.)

 Now, as most reviews will tell you, Shrek is Dreamworks’ digitally animated raspberry to the Disney Corporation.
-It makes nasty references to past Disney films, and is supposed to have somehow cast the cowardly and tiny Prince Farquaad in the mold of Michael Eisner.
-The whole dopey (pun intended) feud is everywhere for all to see.
-But in attempting to subvert Disney’s saccharinized version of various fairytales and legends Dreamworks has fatally overstepped, as if Katzenberg, socking Eisner in the nose, had knocked himself unconscious in the process.
-Shrek doesn’t just subvert the treacly Disney version of fairytales, it subverts the glorious and mysterious and ennobling idea of fairytales themselves.
+It makes nasty references to past Disney films, and is supposed to have somehow cast the cowardly Lord Farquaad in the mold of Michael Eisner.
+The whole dopey feud is everywhere for all to see.
+But in attempting to subvert Disney’s saccharinized version of various fairy tales and legends, Dreamworks has fatally overstepped, as if Katzenberg, socking Eisner in the nose, had knocked himself unconscious in the process.
+Shrekdoesn’t just subvert the treacly Disney version of fairy tales, it subverts the glorious and mysterious and ennobling idea of fairytales themselves.

+Evidently the hoary fairy tale conceit that one’s inner beauty will be revealed on the outside is for people wearing pince-nez, celluloid collars, and spats.
+The brave new moral we moderns are to take home with us is something more along the lines of “appearances don’t matter” or maybe “accept thyself.”
 What is going on?
 Are beauty and nobility and innocence such medieval concepts that fairytales themselves cannot portray them positively?
 Must not only Shrek remain ugly, but Fiona become forever so?
-Shall the ugly duckling accept himself, and all swans turn into ugly ducklings, lest feelings get hurt?
+Shall the Ugly Duckling accept himself, and all swans turn into Ugly Ducklings, lest feelings get hurt?
 Shall the Frog Prince stand his warty ground and require the princess to croak and leap into the mossy well with him, ker-plump?
 Why?
 And why does this ending feel so forced?
 Why do I feel like my nose has been pinched and I’ve just been dosed with castor oil?
 Is it because I know that my legitimate expectations are being thwarted by a trendy idea?
-Does Shrek really mean to say that fairytale virtues don’t exist, or are relative, or meaningless?
+Does Shrek really mean to say that fairy tale virtues don’t exist, or are relative, or meaningless?
 It reminds me of gray communists screaming that God does not exist and that all human beings need is bread and vodka and cement housing.
 Did anyone ever believe that?